DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 **What it generates (conceptually):**

 The following illustrates the kind of Rust code one would write to implement the `StatDerived` and `WriteBack` traits for the `Life` struct.
-Helper systems would then use `StatAccessor` to fetch values and update instances of `Life`, or to call `write_back`.
+Helper systems would then use `StatsMutator` to fetch values and update instances of `Life`, or to call `write_back`.

 ```rust
 // This is a conceptual example of implementing StatDerived and WriteBack for the Life struct: